 Just like in the film, 626 is rocketed away, off to become “Stitch” and presumably take part in the events of the film, TV shows and sequels.
 Goodness knows how he got from there to KH2, but it would be undermining the fun of Stitch to question that sort of thing.
 See you around, blue buddy!

 Your prizes for this world start off with a Deck Capacity upgrade (if you’re playing below Critical), and a Command Board.
-Next comes the Hyperdrive Keyblade, which is an unremarkable balanced Keyblade, and a D-Link with Experiment 626, which is primarily identified by its Thunder commands and Stitch’s absolutely useless, time-wasting Finish attacks.
+Next comes the Hyperdrive Keyblade, which is an unremarkable, balanced Keyblade, followed by a D-Link with Experiment 626, which is primarily identified by its Thunder commands and Stitch’s absolutely useless, time-wasting Finish attacks.
 The starting Finish attack is a laser that locks your character’s facing in their current direction and refuses to let you turn or move until you run out of ammo.
 The upgraded version features a ukulele solo that takes so long to complete that you’ll have wandered off to get a drink in the middle of it.
 What’s with these D-Links and their borderline unusable finishing attacks?
 What a waste.